sympli/sympli-sketch-plugin/README.md

 ## Compatibility

-Recent versions of plugin technically support Sketch 50 and above but we'd recommend to keep your Sketch.app up to date to access new features and performance improvements.
+The plugin supports Sketch 50 and newer but please update your Sketch.app every once in a while to access new features and performance improvements.

-We're commited to keep the plugin compatible with new Sketch versions from day one.
+We're commited to keep the plugin compatible with new Sketch versions as they become available.

 ## Usage